jacq42/chatty/100daysOfCode/r1-log.md

 **Today's Progress**: AI Voice Agent course from [Deeplearning.ai](https://learn.deeplearning.ai/courses/building-ai-voice-agents-for-production/)

-**Thoughts:** Data from course and data from LiveKit API differs.
+**Thoughts:** Data from course and data from LiveKit API differ.
 How to find open source alternatives?

 **Link to work:** [Course AI Voice Agent](../docs/learnings/course-ai-voice-agent.md) in this repo